-The aim of speakerinnen.org is to increase the visibility of women in the field of public speaking.
-With the help of this portal, it will be easier for event organizers to find female experts to speak at their events.
+The aim of speakerinnen online database is to increase the visibility of women in the field of public speaking.
+With the help of this portal, it will be easier for event organisers to find female experts to speak at their events.

-I interviewed the stakeholders about heir frustrations and extracted data to show users' engagement in the platform.
+I interviewed the stakeholders about their frustrations and extracted data to show users' engagement in the platform.

 "We know as a fact that many users complete their task in finding a speaker, but the feedback we receive is that the interface is not at all supportive.
 Without a filtering system, it is almost impossible for them to make their choice efficiently"

 Deciding to focus on the first user group (event organisers) we were set to establish the portal as a tool where one can find the right speaker in the easiest way.

 Yet before tackling that issue, there was more ground work to be done, such as understanding who our users are and what their touch points with the platform are.

 Mapping the touch points of each user group

 Personas, based on Speakerinnen's database